JackPikatea/pikatea-documentation/docs/guide/software-audio-mixing.md

 # Software Audio Mixing

-Control the volume of programs independly of each other to get the perfect sound mix.
+Control the volume of programs independent of each other to get the perfect sound mix.

 ## Method 1 - Actual Solution Power Mixer